MinesJA/grid/README.md

 3. Be in sync with all other nodes with regards the net ouput of the system.
     * i.e. If 3 connected nodes are individually generating a net output state of 5kwH, 10kwH, and -5kwH, respectively, then each node individually should register the total net output of the grid as a whole as 10kwH (5kwH+10kwH-5kwH=10kwH).

-Nodes communicate with each other according to the Actor model.
+Nodes communicate with each other according to the rules of the Actor model.
 Only a Node can change it's own state and Nodes communicate with each other by sending each other messages which each node processes sequentially.

 Setup
 =====